 A few months ago I picked up a shoulder niggle whilst weight training.
 My monkey brain told me that this “injury” was due to my age and that from now on I should take it easy.
 Its so easy (and so dangerous) to listen to your monkey brain, which will always tell you to take things easy.
 Remember that your monkey brain evolved to keep you fearful (but alive) in the dangerous environment of the African savannah.
 In other words, your monkey brain lies to you like Jonathan Aitken under oath.

 Fortunately, I have an ex military physio who, in the nicest possible way, told me I was being a pathetic baby (I’m reading between the lines here).
 He kneaded me back into flexibility (ouch!) and gave some excellent advice…none of which involved taking it easy now that I am old.
 Fuck that monkey brain bullshit!

-Physios have told The Escape Artist that he’s unusual because he actually does the exercises they recommend.
+Physios have told me that I’m unusual because I actually do the exercises they recommend.
 Apparently the majority of their patients don’t.
 Then they wonder why they don’t get better.

 Have you noticed how people obediently take their cars into the garage for regular servicing by experts….handing over money to get their parts checked and oiled and the service history stamped.
 And yet how much time and money are these people spending on their own service history?
 How much work are they putting into the care and maintenance of their own bodies?
 Mostly none.

 If you are not doing some cardio (cycling around town is enough) plus some strength training (weights / press ups / pull ups) plus some form of mobility practice, then you are probably treating yourself worse than your car.
 You deserve better.